• Skip to primary navigation

 How do you know when a cake is done?

-Ideally you want to measure the interior temperature of the cake with a thermometer.
+Ideally you want to measure the interior temperature of the cake with an instant thermometer.
 You want the temperature at the center to be about 200 degrees, give or take.
 Since water boils at 200 degrees, cooking it beyond that will begin to dry out your cake.

-If you don’t have a thermometer in your kitchen, I usually just gently poke the top center of my cake.
+If you don't have a thermometer in your kitchen, gently poke the top center of the cake.
 If the cake springs right back it is done.
 If it leaves and indentation, then I cook a few minutes more and check again.

-Some people rely on the toothpick method, but if your cake is particularly moist or filled with chocolate, etc then you might get crumbs even though the cake is done.
+Some people rely on the toothpick test, but if your cake is particularly moist or filled with chocolate, etc then you might get crumbs even though the cake is done.

 Can a cherry almond cake be frozen?